Documentation

 On-screen Input Setup: Fine-tune virtual controls, a preview image is shown in the background

-Button Size: physical size of a single face button (A, B, etc.) which is also used to calculate the size of other elements via a multiplier
+Button Size: Physical size of a single face button (A, B, etc.) which is also used to calculate the size of other elements via a multiplier

-Blend Amount: control translucency, a higher percentage makes the controls more solid (not shown in the preview)
+Blend Amount: Control translucency, a higher percentage makes the controls more solid (not shown in the preview)

 Key/Gamepad Input Setup: Includes configuration settings for key-based input devices supported by the app & OS